xabbo/goearth/.examples/readme.md

 ## How to run

-Change into the example's directory and run `go run main.go`.
+Change into the example's directory and run `go run .`.